StacyWilliams/webdb-i-challenge/queries.md

 ## Find the phone number for the supplier with the id 11

 SELECT Phone FROM [Suppliers]
-where SupplierId=1
+where SupplierId=11

-## List first 10 orders ever places, descending by the order date
+## List first 10 orders ever placed, descending by the order date

 select * from orders
 order by OrderDate desc